tyleretters/lordsofthepit.com/_posts/2021-11-17-itsbeenaminute.md

 **Wrap-up**

 I rearranged the tables, took some empty glasses up front, and got Ray's wayward deck back in-hand with its owner.
 We were winding down.
 After all the anticipation, the Fall Brawl passed us like a glorious blur.
 It wasn’t overwhelming, in fact it felt just right, just as it always does, just as we remembered it.
-That groove was right there waiting for us to find it once again.
+That groove was right there below the surface waiting for us to find it once again.
 To say that I’m privileged to be part of such a wonderful group of gnarly man-child gamer dudes would be an understatement, so I’ll just end this report the way we ended Fall Brawl 4… “see you in December!”

 ![Loots](/assets/images/fallbrawl4/fallbrawlcandids/loots.jpg)